mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ##### Add Constraints
 Users can effortlessly incorporate additional constraints into the defined DC optimal power flow model using the [`@constraint`](https://jump.dev/JuMP.jl/stable/reference/constraints/#JuMP.@constraint) macro.
 For instance, a new constraint can be added as follows:
 ```@example DCOptimalPowerFlow
-angle = model.jump[:angle]
+angle = analysis.jump[:angle]

-JuMP.@constraint(model.jump, -2.1 <= angle[1] - angle[2] <= 2.1)
+JuMP.@constraint(analysis.jump, -2.1 <= angle[1] - angle[2] <= 2.1)
 nothing # hide
 ```

 ---

 ##### Delete Constraints
 To delete a constraint, users can utilize the [`delete`](https://jump.dev/JuMP.jl/stable/reference/constraints/#JuMP.delete) function from the JuMP package.
-When dealing with constraints created internally, users can utilize the constraint references stored in the `constraint` field of the `Model` type.
+When dealing with constraints created internally, users can utilize the constraint references stored in the `constraint` field of the `DCOptimalPowerFlow` type.
 For instance, to delete the first constraint that limits the voltage angle difference, the following code snippet can be employed:
 ```@example DCOptimalPowerFlow
-JuMP.delete(model.jump, model.constraint.limit.angle[1])
+JuMP.delete(analysis.jump, analysis.constraint.limit.angle[1])
 nothing # hide
 ```

 Additionally, if you need to delete constraints based on labels associated with buses, branches, or generators, you can easily define an index for the constraint using the labels stored in a dictionary.
 For example, let us say you want to delete the voltage angle difference limit constraint related to the second branch:
 ```@example DCOptimalPowerFlow
 index = system.branch.label[2]
-JuMP.delete(model.jump, model.constraint.limit.angle[index])
+JuMP.delete(analysis.jump, analysis.constraint.limit.angle[index])
 nothing # hide
 ```